parika8ec-hub/Assignment10/README.md

 **Dataset**

-The dataset used is the Amazon Alexa Reviews dataset, which contains:
+The dataset used is the Amazon Alexa Reviews dataset (3,150 records) , which contains columns as
 - verified_reviews : customer review text
 - date: review date
 - variation : product type